 Becoming a Community Partner

-The Office of Service Learning serves to create, maintain and sustain partnerships with our local and regional community.
+Our Center for Career & Community Engagement serves to create, maintain and sustain partnerships with our local and regional community.
 We look forward to partnering with new community organizations as "Community Partners" to enhance the learning experience of Hilbert students.

 Community agencies should only agree to take students if the presence of the students will be an asset, rather than a burden, to the organization.
 The intention of service-learning is to meet a community need and only the community partner can determine if such a need exists.